Attendance at School

 Being 15 minutes late each day is the same as missing two weeks of school over the year!

 School finishes at 3.15pm and children need to be collected on time.
 We understand that parents may wish to let Y6 children walk home on their own in preparation for secondary school and in such cases they may wish their child to bring a mobile phone to school for safety while walking to and from school.
+Please fill in the permission slip below if yuor child is allowed to walk home unaccompanied.
 ONLY Y6 can bring mobiles to school and these must be handed in to the office at the start of the day and collected at the end.
 Also a slip with parental permission must be completed.
 Children below Y6 should be collected by a responsible adult.
 (EY and KS1 children can not be collected by anyone under the age of 18).

 If you are unavoidably detained and will be late collecting, PLEASE LET SCHOOL KNOW.
 If this is a one off situation we will always try to help.